netdata/netdata/packaging/docker/README.md

     correctly or not.
 This is sufficient to ensure that Netdata did not hang during startup, but does not provide a rigorous verification that the daemon is collecting data or is otherwise usable.
--   If set to anything else, the health check will treat the vaule as a URL to check for a 200 status code on.
+-   If set to anything else, the health check will treat the value as a URL to check for a 200 status code on.
 In most cases, this should start with `http://localhost:19999/` to check the agent running in the container.